Dickend History, Family Crest & Coats of Arms

 Early History of the Dickend family

-Another 165 words (12 lines of text) covering the years 1150, 1812 and 1870 are included under the topic Early Dickend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dickend research.
+Another 83 words (6 lines of text) covering the years 1150, 1812, 1870, 1770, 1787, 1793, 1816 and are included under the topic Early Dickend History in all our PDF Extended History products and printed products wherever possible.

 Dickend Spelling Variations